-All applications received after the submission deadline published in this Notice are presumed to be non-compliant.
+All applications received after the submission deadline published in this Notice, of Wednesday, January 4, 2023, at 5:00 pm Eastern Time, are presumed to be noncompliant.
 To overcome this presumption, the applicant must:

-- submit a written explanation or justification of the extenuating circumstance(s) that caused the delay, including: - the timing and specific cause(s) of the delay - the ticket number if a request for assistance was submitted to the AmeriCorps Hotline, if available - o any information provided to the applicant by the AmeriCorps Hotline - any other documentation or evidence that supports the justification - ensure that AmeriCorps receives the written explanation or justification and any other evidence that substantiates the claimed extenuating circumstance(s), via email to LateApplications@cns.gov no later than 24 hours after the application deadline stated in the Notice.
+- submit a written explanation or justification of the extenuating circumstance(s) that caused the delay, including: - the timing and specific cause(s) of the delay - the ticket number if a request for assistance was submitted to the AmeriCorps Hotline - o any information provided to the applicant by the AmeriCorps Hotline - o any other documentation or evidence that supports the justification - ensure that AmeriCorps receives the written explanation or justification and any other evidence that substantiates the claimed extenuating circumstance(s), via email to LateApplications@cns.gov no later than 24 hours after the application deadline as stated in the Notice.

 Communication with AmeriCorps staff, including an applicant's portfolio manager, is not a substitute for a written explanation or justification of the extenuating circumstance that caused the delay as outlined above.
-Applicants are required to continue working in eGrants, AmeriCorps' web-based application system and with the AmeriCorps Hotline to submit the application.
+Applicants are required to continue working in eGrants, AmeriCorps' web-based application system, and with the AmeriCorps Hotline to submit the application.
 AmeriCorps will determine whether or not to accept a late application on a case-by-case basis.

-Applicants that do not meet the application submission deadline and do not submit a written explanation or justification or any other evidence to overcome the presumption of non-compliance within the published timeframe will be deemed noncompliant.
+Applicants that do not meet the application submission deadline and do not submit a written explanation or justification or any other evidence to overcome the presumption of noncompliance within the published timeframe will be deemed noncompliant.
 If AmeriCorps sustains a noncompliant determination, the application will not be reviewed or selected for award.

-Please note: AmeriCorps will not consider an advance request to submit a late application.
+AmeriCorps will not consider an advance request to submit a late application.
 Please carefully review and follow the guidance in this section and submit your application as soon as possible.